Fine structure of current noise spectra in nanoelectromechanical resonators: Acknowledgments

-\textbf{{\em Acknowledgments.}} We thank Mark Dykman for discussions that helped to formulate the problem considered in this work and for the interest to this project as it evolved.
-D.E.L. acknowledge the support from NSF-China (Grant No.11974198).
-This work at the UW-Madison was supported by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES) Program for Materials and Chemistry Research in Quantum Information Science under Award No. DE-SC0020313 (A.L.).
+We thank Mark Dykman for discussions that helped to formulate the problem considered in this work and for the interest to this project as it evolved.
+D.E.L. acknowledges the support from NSF-China (Grant No.11974198).
+This work at the UW-Madison (A.L.) was supported by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES) under Award No. DE-SC0020313.